Our Lady of Prompt Succor: Servants of Our Lady of Prompt Succor

 The Servants of Our Lady of Prompt Succor are members of the New York Chapter of the Archconfraternity of Our Lady of Prompt Succor; established in 2000.
 The Archconfraternity of New Orleans is headquartered at the National Shrine of Our Lady of Prompt Succor, New Orleans, Louisiana.

 In response to Jesus’ words on the cross to Saint John the Apostle, '(Gospel of John 19:27)':“Behold, Your Mother” as His Blood ran down the cross, the mission of the Servants is to honor the Blessed Virgin Mary as Mother and protectress of the country, by working to promote and extend devotion to the Mother of God under the title of Our Lady of Prompt Succor, throughout the United States and the world, following the statutes of same Archconfraternity.

 The Servants sponsor the Traditional Latin Mass in honor of Our Lady of Prompt Succor, as well as the Byzantine Divine Liturgy, beseeching the Blessed Virgin Mary to intercede before Her Son for the conversion and sanctification of the United States and its protection of human life in all its stages.

 When the statue of Our Lady of Prompt Succor arrived in the United States, Her first stop was Philadelphia, the home of its Declaration of Independence and Constitution.
 Her second stop was Maryland, site of what would become the first Catholic Cathedral, named for the Assumption.
 After the threat of yellow fever in New Orleans subsided, the sisters who accompanied the statue would finally arrive at the Ursuline convent in New Orleans in 1810.
 The statue would later be enthroned at the National Votive Shrine on State Street.

 On the first visit to this Votive Shrine, those who would become confraternity members encountered the miraculous statue.
 They were given a tour by Ursuline nun Sister Angela Murphy, who mentioned she was praying to Our Lady of Prompt Succor for a confraternity in New York.
 Within 12 months, the Confraternity was established there, with approbation from the Shrine Director; who later raised it to an Archconfraternity.
 The Servants also pray for the custodians of the National Shrine and for holy departed souls, including those in the Ursuline mausoleum on their grounds, some of whom were part of the miracle in 1815.

-In addition the Servants also promote devotion to Her Eastern counterpart, 'Theotokos, Quick to Hear' and offer the Canonical Hours daily, the Rosary, the Jesus Prayer, and pray for personal intentions requested, sent to ourladyofpromptsuccor.net.
-They are always seeking new Archconfraternity members to assist in the mission of Our Lady of Prompt Succor, to Her Son.